infochimps-labs/big_data_for_chimps/ch02-map_reduce.md

 # Chapter 2: Map / Reduce

+Hadoop solves three problems:

+* Locality of reference and the speed of light
+* "Disk is the new tape" -- Random access on bulk storage is very slow
+* "MPI is a soul-sucking hellscape" -- Resilient distributed frameworks have traditionally been very conceptually complex

+## Locality of Reference

 Ever since there were        [] [] [] []
                              [] [] [] [] eight computers and a network,
 programmers have wished that eight computers solved problems